 The most important junior table tennis tournament of the year is quickly approaching.
 Try these top 10 tips to get the results that you’re aiming for.

 It’s easy to get caught up in the excitement and social scene and end up yawning non-stop the next day.
-It’s important that you still hang out with your friends, but know when it’s time to say goodnight and get the right amount of sleep you need.
+It’s essential that you still hang out with your friends, but know when it’s time to say goodnight and get the right amount of sleep you need.

 9. Food and Drink